bensmiller/detection-limit-fitting/README.md

 ### Matlab app install (multiplatform)
 If you use Matlab and want to use the app inside Matlab, download build/LOD_calculations_beta_1.mlappinstall.
 Open with Matlab and it will install in My Apps.
 It can then be found and opened from the APPS tab in Matlab.

+Alternatively, open Matlab and click Add-Ons.
+Search for "Detection Limit Fitting Tool" and add to Matlab.

 ### Windows standalone installation
 If you want to use it as a standalone application in Windows, download build/LOD_calculations_beta_1.exe.
 Open and run and it will install as a standalone application.